RACANN/LaraBiz/README.md

 ## Summary

 This a web-based business management system built with php and javascript.
-This Project is still in early stages.
+This Project is still in its early stages.
 All core features are currently working but you may experince minor issues or incomplete sub-features.

 ### Features